theobald-software/theobald-software.github.io/content/_en/xtract-is/hierarchy/paramerization.md

 ### About
 Some of the values that can be entered or selected in the component's UI can be dynamically changed at SSIS package runtime.
 This is explained in section [Parameterization](/../parameterization). <br>
-This section lists the component's fields whose values can be dynamically changed.
+This section lists the component's fields and custom properties which can be dynamically changed at runtime.

 ### Parameterization using SSIS Variables